-Welcome to this blog for our autumn season.
+Welcome to this blog for our winter season.
 Thank you for visiting.
 Please look around and make yourself at home.
 If you’re a regular visitor, thank you for staying with me.
 I greatly value your company.

 I’m married to Wendy and we’re retired, living in West Sussex, close to the glorious South Downs.
 We have four grandchildren.